When Will ‘The Originals’ Season 4 Come To Netflix?

 — The Originals (@TheOriginalsTV) May 2, 2017

 Vincent has recently allied himself with the Mikaelsons in The Originals Season 4, according to The Christian Times.
 It looks like the Mikaelsons are just currently the lesser of two evils, as he certainly isn’t a fan of the original vampire family.
-When the Mikaelsons ask him to perform an extremely dangerous spell, he refuses and that means danger.
+When the Mikaelsons ask him to perform an extremely dangerous spell, he refuses, and that means danger.
 Elijah will stop at nothing to protect his brother and niece.

 Freya needs to keep Klaus, Hayley, and Hope locked inside the house right now.
 It’s the only way to keep them safe, as long as her protection spell holds.
 When she comes across The Hollow’s envoy, her life may be in danger.